lucasfloriani/my-second-brain/apps/blog/data/blog/solid-the-first-5-principles-of-object-oriented-design.md

 description: Implement it
 ---

+# SOLID - The First 5 Principles of Object Oriented Design

 [SOLID - The First 5 Principles of Object Oriented Design](https://www.digitalocean.com/community/conceptual-articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design)

 _SOLID_ is an acronym for the first five object-oriented design (OOD) principles by Robert C. Martin (also known as [Uncle Bob](http://en.wikipedia.org/wiki/Robert_Cecil_Martin)).